-Plugins can be a great solution with issues like this because the plugin – if it's well thought-out and providing they have access to any APIs needed - should check for the latest style sheet and reference that.
+Plugins can be a great solution with issues like this because the plugin - even if it's a third party plugin - providing it has access to any APIs needed - should check for the latest style sheet and reference that.

-In the video, I searched my plugins area for 'font awesome' and pulled up a few relevant results.
-So I choose one randomly and installed it.
+In the video, you can see me search my plugins area for 'font awesome' and pulling up a few relevant results.
+So I chose one randomly and installed it.

 This is the Font Awesome plugin I chose for this test

 Now, out-of-the-gate, this plugin didn't appear to fix my issue.
-I still saw Font Awesome not working.
-Or rather, I had an icon not showing in my WordPress menu.
+I still saw that Font Awesome was not working.
+I still had an icon not showing in my WordPress menu.

-But I did notice in the plugin that there is a setting that you can set for it to always pull in the latest version.
+But then I noticed a setting in the plugin that you can set for it to always pull in the latest version.

-This seems to verify the suspicion that at least some of these missing icon issues are down to referencing an out of date stylesheet.
+This seems to verify my suspicion that at least some of these missing icon issues are down to referencing an out of date stylesheet.

-Okay so here's what I did next to fix the issue of Font Awesome not working properly on my blog.
+Ok, so here's what I did next to fix the issue on my blog:

-- I went back to my WordPress menu, added a new custom icon, pasted the code and voila.
-It works!
+4. I went back to my WordPress menu, added a new custom icon, pasted the code and voila.
+It worked!